mflynn840/PunchLite/README.md

-A simple Timeclock program to help me learn full stack development frameworks
+A simple fullstack Timeclock program to help me learn full stack development frameworks

-PunchLiteDemo:
+PunchLite-backend:
-    -A Java Spring backend that exposes the database api -CRUD operations for users, managers and time entries -Handle login using JWT
+    -A Java Spring backend that exposes the database api and enforces security (roles, login) -JWT tokens for logging in
+        -JPA repository for the database
+        -Connected to PostgreseSQL database (see application.properties)
+    -CRUD operations for the entities {users, managers and time entries}
+    -Handle login using JWT
     -Block access to unauthorized or invalid transactions -Configured to listen on port 8080